 Dos Gatos is also where the party is at, especially at night, when if there isn't a live band playing, there is a DJ spinning.
 They keep things fresh by offering a seasonal drink menu, thus making Dos Gatos another joint to keep returning to.

-Odd Birds is a relatively new establishment, owned and operated by some local folks who are not at all new or unfamiliar with the craft cocktail scene.
-Located behind Frida on Charlotte Street, Odd Birds has a rotating drink menu, and bills itself as a gastropub.
-A “gastropub” is any bar that serves high end drinks and food.
+Odd Birds is owned and operated by some local folks who are not at all new or unfamiliar with the craft cocktail scene.
+Located on Anastasia Island, Odd Birds has a rotating drink menu and bills itself as a gastropub.
+A “gastropub” is any bar that serves high-end drinks and food.
 While I can only attest to the quality of their drinks (high end doesn't seem fitting enough, “highest possible end, if there is an end at all” perhaps?), their Venezuelan arepas look incredible.
 As Odd Bird's changes things frequently, they're worth following on social media.
-They frequently feature guest bartenders, or “gypsies,” from other high end establishments around the state on select nights who bring their own personal style and artistry to the bar for the evening.
+They frequently feature guest bartenders, or “gypsies,” from other high-end establishments around the state on select nights who bring their own personal style and artistry to the bar for the evening.